Brownian motion on stable looptrees: Volume Bounds for Compact Stable Looptrees

 \section{Volume Bounds for Compact Stable Looptrees}

 In this section we prove Theorems \ref{thm:main global} and \ref{thm:main local}.
-Recall that $\mathbf{P}$ denotes the law of $\La$, and we let $U$ denote a $\textsf{Uniform} ([0,1])$ random variable.
-The proof of all of the local volume bounds then proceed by proving almost sure bounds on $\nu (B(p(U), r))$, and extending to $\nu$-almost every point in $\La$ by an application of Fubini's Theorem.
-For ease of intuition, we define the open ball $B(u,r)$ using the metric $d$ rather than $R$, but as a consequence of Lemma \ref{lem:dR compare}, the volume bounds will also hold for the resistance balls.
+Recall that $\mathbf{P}$ denotes the law of $\La$, and we let $U$ be $\textsf{Uniform} ([0,1])$.
+For ease of intuition, we define the open ball $B(u,r)$ using the metric $d$ rather than $R$.